How to Buy Bitcoins in India

 CoinDCX

-CoinDCX is an Indian cryptocurrency exchange which was founded in 2018.
-It has backing from some very notable names in the industry, including Coinbase and 100x, the owners of BitMEX.
+CoinDCX is an Indian cryptocurrency exchange that was founded in 2018.
+It has backing from some very notable names in the industry, including Coinbase, BainCapital, and BitMEX.

-The exchange enables users to buy more than 100 cryptocurrencies instantly with INR, by linking their bank account.
-It even has a mobile app – CoinDCX Go – which is designed especially for making instant purchases.
+The exchange enables users to buy more than 200 cryptocurrencies instantly with INR by linking their bank account.
+It has a popular mobile app available in the Google Play Store and Apple Store.

 Unocoin

-Unocoin, was established in 2013 and allows users to buy Bitcoin with any Indian bank account.
+Unocoin was established in 2013 and allows users to buy Bitcoin with an Indian bank account.

-Backed by investors in the United States, Unocoin is a regulated company in India and offers low 0.7% fees which fall to 0.5% with increased trading volumes.
+Unocoin is a regulated company in India and offers a fee of 0.5% to buy or sell Bitcoin.
 It’s an easy Bitcoin exchange to use, but it does require ID verification.

 5. International exchanges available in India

-You’re not just limited to Indian Bitcoin exchanges when buying and selling Bitcoin in India.
+You’re not just limited to Indian cryptocurrency exchanges when buying and selling Bitcoin in India.
 Below are a few other options available to you:

 Coinmama